variani/matlm/README.md

 ## About

-linear models (lm) in matrix for testing multiple predictors
+The `matlm` R package fits linear models in matrix form and avoids calling `lm`.
+That makes computation efficient if many predictors need to be tested and calling `lm` for every marker.